• the firm

 ▪ Take photographs of your injuries.
 If there are lacerations, punctures, stitches, contusions, swollen ankles or wrists, photograph them… or ask a friend to do so.

 ▪ Take photographs of the location of the accident.
 If necessary, make a sketch of the passageway, stairway, poolside, or other location.
 Note if there are signs… or there are no signs.
-This includes “do not enter”, “do not exit”, "automatic doors,” etc. Note the presence or absence of handrails, non-skid surfaces or other physical characteristics of the scene of the accident.
+This includes “do not enter”, “do not exit”, "automatic doors,” etc. Note the presence or absence of handrails, non-skid surfaces or other physical characteristics at the scene of the accident.

 ▪ If necessary, arrange for follow-up medical care after you leave the cruise ship.